Battle of Tetovo: Second phase

 On July 30 the Macedonian government accused the rebels of violating the new ceasefire by staying at the positions they captured during the past week which the NLA denied but was confirmed by international observers who spotted the Rebels in uniform and civilian clothing.
 This prevented the return of the Macedonian refugees that had left the villages during the fighting.
 International observers also witnessed ethnic Macedonian homes being set alight by the NLA in the village of Tearce.

 Final phase

-The Ohrid peace negotiations finally came into play on 8 August.
+The Ohrid Framework Agreement negotiations finally came into play on 8 August.
 By then, Tetovo was practically a ghost city, most of its residents having fled the fighting.
-On 12 August 2001, ten ethnic Albanians in the village of Ljuboten were killed by government forces – evidently in revenge for the slaying of eight Macedonian commandos blown up by land mines and ten other soldiers killed in an NLA ambush.
-The eight soldiers were killed, and eight others were wounded, on the morning of 10 August, when a Macedonian military truck ran over two anti-tank mines on a remote country road on the Skopska Crna Gorna mountain just north of Skopje.

-Ljuboten also gave an international profile for the first time to Ljube Boskovski, the hardline Interior Minister who is a hero to many ordinary Macedonians but a simple-minded warlord in the eyes of many ethnic Albanians.
-President Trajkovski dismissed the Macedonian Army Chief of Staff, General Pande Petrovski, on 9 August, following the attack on the convoy.
-Petrovski had told Macedonia's National Security Council that he 'would take responsibility' for the casualties.
-His deputy, General Metodij Stamboliski, replaced him.
-This was the fourth time that the armed forces command had changed hands in less than two months, another telling sign of the Macedonian Army's inability to cope with the rebellion.

 The next day, the rebels attacked Macedonian army barracks in central Tetovo, sending black plumes of smoke above the northern and southwestern suburbs.
 Part of the barracks and an armored personnel carrier were set on fire in the fighting.
-The NLA attacked the army barracks in the city of Tetovo with machine guns and grenade launchers, killing an army soldier.
 The Macedonian National Security Council, in response, authorized another offensive against the NLA.
 Macedonian forces concentrated their attack around the suburb of Teqe, of which a graveyard separated both factions.